by Sam Forster, Senior Product Manager & Peter Huber, Investment Writer

 As part of the analysis, several versions of the strategy are run with varying assumptions about the parameters in the transaction cost models and the strategy’s underlying AUM.

-To demonstrate the importance of applying realistic transaction costs during backtesting, we begin by testing the effects of not including any penalisation for trading.
+To demonstrate the importance of applying realistic transaction costs during backtesting, we begin by testing the effects of not including any penalization for trading.
 As shown in the graph below, this results in excessive turnover, where the weight to each portfolio component shifts regularly.

 However, as we introduce trading costs by increasing the coefficients of the penalty terms, trading becomes relatively more expensive resulting in a drastically reduced reallocation frequency.
 Such an increase (of the penalty term) may be the consequence of rising broker commissions and exchange fees, or increases in the spread between new and old portfolio weights.